 The Troy Fire Department is comprised of six fire stations strategically located throughout the city.
-Fire Department staffing consists of an authorized strength of 180 volunteer members and 11 uniformed career staff members.
-Administrative support is achieved with the career staff and one full-time secretary, one part-time administrative aide, and four part-time staff assistants.
 Firefighters, who are highly trained and certified by the State of Michigan, are on-call 24 hours a day to respond to requests for service such as fires, rescues, and other emergencies.

-The Troy Fire Department provides the highest possible level of fire protection, rescue, and hazard mitigation services to the community.
-This is accomplished with a team of professionals, both volunteer and career, by providing fire prevention, public education, training, emergency operations, and strategic planning.
+The Troy Fire Department provides effective and efficient fire protection, rescue, and hazard mitigation to the community with a team of professionals, both volunteer and career, through fire prevention, public education, training, emergency response, and strategic planning.

 Annual Report 2017

-A proactive approach to fire prevention principles and practices helps to reduce the risk of fire in the community.
-This philosophy is the basis for an affordable, well equipped, and well trained fire department.
+A proactive approach to fire prevention principles and practices helps to reduce the risk of fire in the community, and is the basis for an affordable, well equipped, and well trained fire department.

 The Troy Fire Department accepts applications for volunteer firefighters based on availability.